Lossless Strichartz estimates on rectangular tori over short time intervals: Small Height Estimates at Scale , for

 \section{Small Height Estimates at Scale $\dK{\ell-1}$, for $1 \leq \ell < K$}

-We now turn to proving Proposition 3.3.
-To do so we will use an elementary variant of the Broad-Narrow argument originally developed by Bourgain-Guth \cite{BourgainGuthMultilinear}.
+We now turn our attention to proving Proposition 3.3.
+To do so, we will use an elementary variant of the Broad-Narrow argument originally developed by Bourgain-Guth in \cite{BourgainGuthMultilinear}.
 The decomposition contained in the following lemma is similar to Lemma 7.2 in \cite{demeter2020fourier}.

 \begin{lemma} There are constants $C, C_1, C_2$, independent of $\la$ and $\delta$, such that

 \end{lemma}